“Excellence and quality is not an act it is a habit” – To achieve excellence it is important to nurture your habits.

 Maybe we will wish we had all done it sooner.

-Moral virtue is the first step to living a life of excellence.
+Moral virtue is the first step to living a life of true excellence.
 Your ethics and morals must be excellent so you can build your life over the best possible foundation.
 Do not believe anyone who says that morals are not something important in your life.

 Happiness is an important part of your life, and that is something that you need to achieve.
 Do not forget to mix experience and theory with your habits.